Parents: if your child has been to our camp, please write a review by clicking on the above Activity Hero icon. Thanks!

 Why is authentic outdoor forest childhood great for kids?

 “A child’s immune system is fully developed by natural outdoor exposure to the correct amount of sunlight (vitamin D production in the skin), the deep breathing of oxygen/pollen rich air, and contact with mineral rich organic soil.
 The child’s movement and play on hills and forest trails also develops the child’s sense of balance and physical coordination.
 Eyesight is properly developed by the constant variations of light/shadow and visual depth while moving outdoors.
 Hearing and listening become a skill while sounds of nature change around the child, near and far.
 Forest plants and flowers allow the child to make celibrial connections to what they see.
-The child’s senses of touch is deepened by variations in temperature and the many textures of the natural world.
+The child’s sense of touch is deepened by variations in temperature and the many textures of the natural world.
 This is the natural habitat of childhood.
 Every child born during the past many millions of years is born with DNA that is expecting and needing this habitat to develop the child into a healthy and powerful adult.” - Ben Jamin Walker

 Hear what students & parents are saying about Tribal Wisdom Academy: